-Eating is basic to all beings.
-You and I are born, are nourished, grow and become old and pass on.
+Eating is essential to all beings.
+You and I are born, are nourished, grow, and become old and pass on.
 In the Zen practice, it is said that the monks and nuns often measured their time in the temple of meals they have eaten there.

-In the Zen Buddhist, the appreciation of nature and it’s abundance with all aspect of life is a vital concern.
-With appreciation, we experience the beneficence of the life we live in every moment.
+In the Zen Buddhist, the appreciation of nature and it’s abundance with all aspects of life is a vital concern.
+With gratitude, we experience the beneficence of the life we live in every moment.

 In enlightened healthy living, mostly all the foods are eaten, comes from natural resources in the form of vegetables, fruits, and nuts of every season, they are the best to nourish the body and soul.

 A well-balanced Soup and Salad in healthy living in Zen Buddhist

 - Kenshin Style – It is a warming vegetable soup made from root vegetables such as lotus roots, carrots, daikon radish stir-fried in sesame oil, then simmered in in kombu-flavored broth.
 Crumbing a block of tofu into the soup for all to share is an example of Zen’s belief that food should be divided equally between the residents of the temple, regardless of their status.
 This soup uses soy sauce, but some places use Mizo paste for a stronger flavor.

 - Edamame soup – Edamame is soybeans that have been harvested when the pod is still green.
 Boiled the edamame and blended it with a kombu stock in a food processor until the beans are smooth and serve it as a soup.

 - Carrot and mushroom soy milk soup- Soy milk, it is delicious on its own as a healthy drink and adds a mild and mellow flavor to the blended carrot and mushroom soup.